jackcheah/ubuntu2004_cis/README.md

 Then Git clone this repo to the directory of your Ubuntu machine, for example "/home/user/hardening".

-Copy the "default/main.yml" file onto the same level (right beside) the ubuntu2004_cis folder.
-Edit the main.yml Playbook file accordingly as below example.
+Create a yml file (harden.yml for example) file onto the same level (right beside) the ubuntu2004_cis folder.
+Edit the harden.yml Playbook file accordingly as below example.

 ## Example Playbook